New website aims to ease thyroid cancer treatment side effects

 Summary

 This study tests a website designed to help thyroid cancer patients manage symptoms after radioactive iodine (RAI) treatment.
-About 88 adults who have had RAI in the past three years will either use this special website or a standard information site for four weeks.
-Researchers will check if the website is easy to use and if it improves quality of life, mood, and confidence in managing symptoms.
+About 88 adults who had RAI in the last three years will use either the new website or a standard one for four weeks.
+Researchers will check if the tool improves quality of life and is easy to use.

 Get updates